jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 `smcup` makes the terminal enter a mode  in which the programs can use the `cup` capability (absolute cursor motion).
-In Vim's builtin termcap db, it's called 't_ti', which contains one of the first sequence emitted to the terminal.
+In Vim's builtin termcap db, it's called `t_ti`, which contains one of the first sequence sent to the terminal.

 `rmcup` makes the terminal leave this mode.
-In Vim's builtin termcap db , it's called 't_te', which contains one of the last sequence emitted to the terminal.
+In Vim's builtin termcap db , it's called `t_te`, which contains one of the last sequence sent to the terminal.

-TODO: break `cup` down.

-    Relative:
+### What is `cup`?

+The cursor motion capabilitiy.
+It describes how to move the cursor directly to a specific location.

+#### How is it different from most other capabilities?

+Since the desired location is specified by a program at run time, the capability must provide some mechanism for describing arguments.
+The program uses this  description to figure out *what* string  it needs to send to move the cursor to the desired location.

+So, simple string capabilities tell what string to send, while `cup` – and other string capabilities  with arguments – tell  the program *how to  calculate* what string to send.

+#### Which special character does it rely on?

+The "%" escape character.

+#### What is the data structure used by a terminal to process a `cup` string?

+A stack which is manipulated like a Reverse Polish Notation calculator.
+Arguments or constants are pushed onto  the stack, manipulated and combined, and a single final result is output (popped from the stack).

+#### Break down this value `\E[%i%p1%d;%p2%dH`.

+`\E` is an escape character, while `[`, `;` and `H` are literal characters.

+`%i%p1%d` and `%p2%d` encode the coordinates of the new desired cursor location.

+`%i` increments the values given by one.
+This is  necessary for X  terminals whose  home is based  on upper left  = (1,1) rather than (0,0).
+`%p1` pushes the first parameter onto the stack.
+`%d` pops the  value as a signed  decimal number, and the  number is incremented because of `%i`.

+`%p2` pushes the second parameter onto the stack.
+`%d` pops the  value as a signed  decimal number, and the  number is incremented because of `%i`.

+For more info, see page 31 of “Termcap and Terminfo” (40 of the original book).

+##
+## relative

     ┌───────────┬───────────────────────────────────────────────┐
     │ cbt=\E[Z  │ backtab                                       │
     ├───────────┼───────────────────────────────────────────────┤